bencvt/BuildRegion/README.md

 destroyed is time-consuming and annoying.
 BuildRegion is a user interface enhancement mod, designed to help you avoid these little accidents.

+BuildRegion can also help you make circles and other shapes, giving you a dynamic blueprint right there in the world.

 BuildRegion is *not* an auto-build tool.
 It will only prevent you from misclicking; it will not click for you.
-It's all client-side, meaning you can use this on SMP without the server having to run a special plugin.
+It's all client-side, meaning you can use this on multi-player without the server having to run a special plugin.

 See the [official minecraftforums.net thread](http://www.minecraftforum.net/topic/1514724-buildregion/)
 for screenshots and a demo video.